kennysinkeler/FOSSBilling/README.md

 [![Financial Contributors](https://opencollective.com/fossbilling/tiers/badge.svg?color=brightgreen)](https://opencollective.com/fossbilling)
 </div>

+---

+⚠️ **WARNING:** FOSSBilling is unreleased and still a work in progress.
+It is not recommended to be used in a production environment. ⚠️

+---

 **FOSSBilling** is a free open source, billing and client management solution.
 Whatever the size of your online services business, whether a startup or established, FOSSBilling can help you to automate your invoicing, incoming payments, and client management and communication.